Single Sign-On (SSO) via SAML

 |Single Sign On URL||The URL from your SAML provider to initiate a single sign-on attempt, sometimes called the login URL.|

 - Enter your login credentials to the test window.
-After your login attempt, the test will either succeed or fail and provide warning messages about your test login in the Status section.
+After your login attempt, the test will either succeed or fail and provide warning messages about your test login.
+If your test fails, run another test by going back to step 6 above.

 Here are some screenshots that provide additional details on Service Provider and Attribute mapping: